"Breaking the Cycle: How to Understand and Heal from Narcissism"

 Narcissistic Splitting

 Splitting is a term that refers to the tendency of people with personality conditions to go through a cycle of idealising and then devaluing other people.
-In the idealisation phase the other person is put on a pedestal and cast as the source of love itself and they get 'love bombed'.
+In the idealisation phase the other person is put on a pedestal and cast as the source of love itself.
 In the devaluation phase, when the person has failed to live up to this idealisation, they are degraded and judged to be anything from pathetic to evil.

-In neurotic conditions such as borderline personality, this cycle can be repetitive and 'hot', meaning that when they devalue the other person it will often be with a rageful attack in response to being triggered into the emotional pain they are trying to avoid.
-With narcissistic conditions the devaluation is more likely to be 'cold', expressed as either contempt and ridicule (overt) or 'freezing' the other person out with withdrawal and withholding (covert).
+In neurotic conditions such as borderline personality, this cycle can be repetitive and 'hot', meaning that when they devalue the other person it will often be with a rageful attack.
+With narcissistic conditions the devaluation is more likely to be 'cold'

 Narcissistic Psychopathy